Near Liberty Hill in Williamson County, Texas — The American South (West South Central)

 Site of Concord School

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Connell Cemetery (approx. 0.6 miles away); Williams-Buck Cemetery Site of Loafer's Glory Apostolic Church (approx. 2.3 miles away); Gabriel Mills (approx. 3.1 miles away); Site of Prairie Point Community (approx. 3.3 miles away); Liberty Hill Cemetery (approx. 4.1 miles away); Bryson Stagecoach Stop (approx. 4.2 miles away); William O. Spencer (approx. 4.2 miles away).
-Click for a list of all markers in Liberty Hill.
+Connell Cemetery (approx. 0.6 miles away); Williams-Buck Cemetery (approx. 1.6 miles away); Site of Loafer's Glory Apostolic Church (approx. 2.3 miles away); Site of Prairie Point Community (approx. 3.3 miles away); Liberty Hill Cemetery (approx. 4.1 miles away); Bryson Stagecoach Stop (approx. 4.2 miles away); William O. Spencer (approx. 4.2 miles away); John G. Matthews (approx. 4.3 miles away).
+Touch for a list and map of all markers in Liberty Hill.

 1. Original Application Information Approved